 (From Sparwood, take Highway 43 north to Elkford.
 At the 4-way stop turn right and drive the paved Greenhills Mine Road for 5.1 km until you see a Forest, Falls and Lakes trails — this is your trailhead.
 Proceed to the Falls which are about 2.3 km one-way.)

-(Location: Drive west on Hwy 1, just past the Enchanted Forest and look for a small pullout on the south side of the highway.
+(Location: Drive west on Hwy 1, just past the Enchanted Forest, west of Revelstoke, and look for a small pullout on the south side of the highway.
 Better to hit the pullout going east.
 Park well clear of the highway.
 It’s a five-minute walk to the falls.)

 (Location: The trail is one way, 4.4 km, to Laughing Falls campground from the parking lot in the Yoho Valley, via the Takakkaw Falls parking lot.)